 We use so many devices that connect via USB these days - printers, scanners, webcams, etc. Obviously, USB cable is usually required to use these devices, which is great when the device you want to use is right here, by your computer.
 But what to do when you desperately need to use a device (or two) located in another office or at home, while you are at work or travelling?
-Buying a new device is not an option many times and can turn out to be quite expensive.

 With this solution you have the possibility to use your USB devices in virtual environment, in blade servers, and over RDP.
 USB Network Gate works with VMware, VMware ESX, Citrix XenDesktop and Microsoft Hyper-V.

 This USB over Ethernet app can be even more universal than USB Network Gate.
 Additionally to all USB Network Gate can do, FlexiHub also supports serial port sharing, which widens the list of supported devices tremendously.
 It is also very friendly and allows for powerful device management tools while staying friendly to amateur users.